• Skip to primary navigation

 5. Live fully

 You know what?
 I don’t know nearly enough about my brother.
 We loved each other deeply, but didn’t necessarily know each other very well as adults.
 This is a regret of mine, to be sure.
 Jim and I navigated grief together as children when our mother died suddenly.
 And we had lost others – grandparents, aunts, uncles, and cousins.
 But losing him hit me harder than any other loss.
 I remember a voice in my head when I got the news.
 It said, “Not him.”
-I’ve never shared this with anyone, but choose to now because I was reminded in losing my brother that life is to be lived fully and in the present in every moment.
+I’ve never shared this with anyone, but choose to now because I was reminded in losing my brother that life is to be lived fully in every moment.
 I recently saw an article that was wary of the selfish side of gratitude.
 But I think when you’ve experienced loss and are still standing, there’s no other way to feel but grateful.
 So how is this a lesson Jim taught me?
 I suppose it’s not one he “taught” but it’s one that has been reinforced through his loss.
-Sense of gratitude and love of life makes me who I am as a person, a coach, and a small business owner.
+Gratitude and love of life makes me who I am as a person, a coach, and a small business owner.
 I can be with my clients wherever they are including all of the highs and lows.
 It’s the sheer humanness of it all.

-1. rhonda says
+rhonda says

 loved this message amy……you are very special and are doing a great job….I know jimmy is looking down with that beautiful smile of his and is very very proud of the person you are….love rhonda

-• cycleforward says
+cycleforward says

 Thanks so much, Rhonda!
 Love you!

-2. Kathie Brennan says
+Kathie Brennan says

 What a message and one that hit home today.
 I took the day off to spend time with my grandson… knowing he is growing up way too fast.
 Personal shares make us all a bit more human in these troubling times.

-3. James Camp III says
+James Camp III says

 Amy, You, Jimmy and Matt did grow up fast and not without tragedy.
 I was and am still proud of you all.